djhui/MicroPython_ESP32_psRAM_LoBo/README.md

 #define MICROPY_TIMEZONE "CET-1CEST"
 ```

-There are few prepared **sdkconfig.h** configuration files you can use.
+There are couple of prepared **sdkconfig.h** configuration files you can use.
 You can copy any of them to sdkconfig.h

 The default is dualcore, DIO.